DVHA Grounds and Show Rules

 discipline’s Horse Show Advisory Committee and approved by the general

-2. To assure quality shows, organizers are required to attend the Horse
+2. To assure quality shows, organizers are required to attend the Horse Show

-show season.
 The members of each discipline’s Horse Show Advisory Committee and the Executive

-Committee will assist each show organizer as
+Committee will assist each show organizer as necessary.

-person recording members’ work hours.
+members’ work hours.

 will discuss the list of pointed classes for the coming year.
+At the September

-At the November general membership meeting, each Horse Show Advisory Committee shall present the
+general membership meeting, each Horse Show Advisory Committee shall present the

 recommended divisions/classes pointed for year-end awards for the upcoming show

 season for final approval.

 5. All pointed classes included in the prize list are to be held and

-specifications given for each class are to be available for all
+specifications given for each class are to be available for all exhibitors.

-judge for that month’s show.
+for that month’s show.

-2. A judge may judge each division of a show once a year only unless
+2. A judge may judge each division of a show once a year only unless specified

 C. GENERAL HORSE SHOW RULES